 3. CALP staff are leaders and actively shape the CALP PD system

 As CALP staff, you can provide your input on your PD needs through various ways.
-The PD providers funded through CALP (CLN, Rural Routes, ECALA, and Calgary Learns) are members of the Evaluation Sub-committee, and work closely with Alberta Advanced Education to continuously improve PD for CALP grant recipients across the province
+The PD providers funded through CALP (CLN, Alberta Routes, ECALA, and Calgary Learns) are members of the Evaluation Sub-committee, and work closely with Advanced Education to continuously improve PD for CALP grant recipients across the province.